sandialabs/DiMER/README.md

 ## Copywrite
 Copyright 2025 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.

+## Contact
+Please feel free to reach out with questions or comments to eltorra@sandia.gov (additionally ellistorrance@gmail.com) or leave a comment on this repo.